marrink-lab/vermouth-martinize/doc/source/data.rst

 :attr:`~vermouth.forcefield.ForceField.name`, which should be unique.
 Within a force field blocks and modifications should also have unique names.

+The ``universal`` force field deserves special mention.
+If not overridden with the ``-from`` flag this force field is used.
+This force field does not define any MD parameters, but this is fine.
+Instead, this force field defines only atom names and the associated connections.

 Mapping
 -------
 A :class:`~vermouth.map_parser.Mapping` describes how molecular fragments can